strategineer/personal-website/content/blog/2025-01-02/index.md

 This creates a pressure cooker of sorts in the town that King uses to write the most entertaining roller coaster ride of a book I've read all year.

-Honorable mentions:
+## Honorable mentions:

 {{< book "Service Model" >}}

 2024 was the year **I read a bunch of Adrian Tchaikovsky novels (Part 2)**.

-Service Model feels likes a spiritual successor to {{< book_url "Dogs of War" >}} which used to be my favorite Adrian Tchaikovsky novel but Service Model is quickly becoming my new favorite of his.
+Service Model feels likes a spiritual successor to {{< book_url "Dogs of War" >}} which is my favorite Adrian Tchaikovsky novel but Service Model is quickly becoming my new favorite of his.

 I'm about 3/4 of the way through it --- it doesn't feel right putting it on my 2024 novels of the year list.
 Maybe next year?

-# Conclusion
+## Conclusion

 2024 was a great year for me reading-wise.